4DimK/Prusa-MINI-bear-Z10-mod/README.md

 ## Manual

 The following guides should provide most of the necessary steps.
-If there is further interest I will make another document for some small details.
+If there is further interest I will make another document for more specific details.

 - Frame, Y and Z axis: [Bear Lab Guides](https://guides.bear-lab.com/c/BearFrame_Assembly_Guide)
 - E axis: [Prusa MK3S assembly guide](https://help.prusa3d.com/guide/5-e-axis-assembly_28536)